balder-dev/balder/doc/source/tutorial_guide/02_single_setup.rst

         @balder.connect(ServerDevice, conn.HttpConnection)
         class ClientDevice(balder.Device):
-            login_out = InsertCredentialsFeature(Server=ServerDevice)
+            login_out = InsertCredentialsFeature(Server="ServerDevice")
             ...

-In the ``InsertCredentialsFeature`` constructor, that is used by the ``ClientDevice`` we have a mapping between the vDevice ``Server`` and our real device ``ServerDevice``.
-A VDevice definition allows to define on FEATURE level, that we need a connection to another device (from the device that currently implements the feature) which itself implements some required features.
-So specially in our example you can see this feature definition in the feature `InsertCredentialsFeature`:
+In the ``InsertCredentialsFeature`` constructor, that is used by the ``ClientDevice`` we have defined a mapping between our vDevice ``Server`` and our real device ``ServerDevice``.
+With this, we tell Balder that we want to use the ``Server`` VDevice and that our real device ``ServerDevice`` should be mapped to it, thus representing it.

+By instantiating own features inside the VDevice, we define, that Balder should ensure that our mapped device (in our case ``ServerDevice``) also provides an implementation for them.

+You can see this definition also inside the feature ``InsertCredentialsFeature``:

 .. code-block:: python